 The Upper Reading Room, (Old Bodleian Library) houses a significant open shelf collection for History of Science, Technology and Medicine, covering some ancient history, but otherwise medieval to modern periods.
 It includes both legal deposit as well as purchased materials in English and European languages.
 Books in this collection cannot be borrowed.

-The Wellcome Unit for the History of Medicine Library primarily supports the needs of the University's postgraduate students and researchers in the history of medicine.
+The History of Medicine Library (formerly Wellcome Unit for the History of Medicine Library primarily supports the needs of the University's postgraduate students and researchers in the history of medicine.
 Its holdings comprise around 7,000 monographs, serials and theses on diverse topics, including UK public health administration, hospitals and hospital movements, and tropical medicine.

 The History Faculty Library supports teaching and learning in the History of Science.
 The Library primarily supports undergraduate courses, but some research material can also be found here.
 Books in this collection can be borrowed by current staff and students of Oxford University.